LinguaPhylo/linguaPhylo.github.io/setup.md

 Please **keep the default** installation path.
 But if it shows "C:\Program Files (x86)", we recommend to change to "C:\Program Files".

+**Please note** that "C:\Program Files" is usually a protected directory.
+However, you can copy the "examples" and "tutorials" folders with "data" into your "Documents" folder and work in that location to avoid any permission issues.

 ### Launching LPhy Studio